Russia's war on Ukraine latest: Russian forces press attacks in east | Headlines

 Russia's war on Ukraine latest: Russian forces press attacks in east

 Russian forces are pressing attacks in Ukraine's eastern Donetsk region, focusing on two cities and pounding Ukrainian positions with air strikes and artillery barrages, Kyiv said on Monday.
-FIGHTING * Ukraine's military reported continued Russian strikes, with heaviest fighting around the Donetsk cities of Bakhmut and Avdiivka.
+It is destroying buildings and positions with air strikes and artillery fire." - Colonel General Oleksandr Syrskyi, commander of Ukraine's ground forces, on the situation in Bakhmut.

 Russian forces are pressing attacks in Ukraine's eastern Donetsk region, focusing on two cities and pounding Ukrainian positions with air strikes and artillery barrages, Kyiv said on Monday.
-FIGHTING
+BATTLEFIELD

-* Ukraine's military reported continued Russian strikes, with heaviest fighting around the Donetsk cities of Bakhmut and Avdiivka. * Russia said it has destroyed a depot containing 70,000 tonnes of fuel near the southeastern Ukrainian city of Zaporizhzhia.
+* The Russian-installed head of Donetsk said Russian forces controlled more than 75% of the besieged city of Bakhmut. * Russia said it has destroyed a depot containing 70,000 tonnes of fuel near the southeastern Ukrainian city of Zaporizhzhia.

-* Russia plans to overhaul its air defence forces after gaining new experience in the war in Ukraine and will also bolster its air defences to counter Finland's accession to the NATO alliance, a commander in Russia's aerospace forces said. * Reuters could not verify the battlefield reports.
+* Russia and Ukraine carried out a major prisoner swap, with 106 Russian captives being freed in exchange for 100 Ukrainians. * Reuters could not verify the battlefield reports.

 * Some Western security experts and U.S. officials suspect the highly classified military and intelligence documents may have been leaked by someone from the United States.
 DIPLOMACY, TRADE

-* Russia threatened to bypass a U.N.-brokered grain deal unless obstacles to its farm exports were removed, while talks in Turkey agreed that removal of barriers was needed to extend the agreement beyond next month.
+* Russia threatened to bypass a U.N.-brokered grain deal unless obstacles to its farm exports were removed.
 QUOTES

 "The enemy (Russia) switched to so-called scorched earth tactics from Syria.
 It is destroying buildings and positions with air strikes and artillery fire." - Colonel General Oleksandr Syrskyi, commander of Ukraine's ground forces, on the situation in Bakhmut.
-"The Russians have turned Avdiivka into a total ruin ... around 1,800 people remain in Avdiivka, all of whom risk their lives every day." - Pavlo Kyrylenko, Donetsk's regional governor.
+"The Russians have turned Avdiivka into a total ruin ... around 1,800 people remain in Avdiivka, all of whom risk their lives every day." - Pavlo Kyrylenko, Donetsk's regional governor, of attacks on the city of Avdiivka.

 "You and I know that there is in fact a tendency to always blame everything on Russia.
 It is, in general, a disease." - Kremlin spokesman Dmitry Peskov on leak of U.S. intelligence documents.
 IN-DEPTH STORIES